PenguinComputing/dynamo/README.md

-   task  is the name of the Task function (not implemented) report  is the name of the Report function (Drop, Print) wait  is the name of the Wait function (No, Static, MPI) idle  is the idle time in seconds busy  is the busy time in seconds
+   task  is the name of the Task function (not implemented) report  is the name of the Report function (Drop, Print) wait  is the name of the Wait function (No, Static, MPI) loops  is the number of iterations of idle/busy times idle  is the idle time in seconds busy  is the busy time in seconds
 ```